kapyshin/paka.cmark/README.rst

 - PyPy (Python 2.7) is supported, as wrapping is made with CFFI_
 - no need to install ``libcmark``, it is bundled with ``paka.cmark`` (and sources of the former are regularly updated according to upstream)
-- currently only HTML output and limited number of ``cmark``’s options are supported (``CMARK_OPT_SAFE``, ``CMARK_OPT_NOBREAKS``, ``CMARK_OPT_HARDBREAKS``)
+- currently only HTML / CommonMark output and limited number of ``cmark``’s options are supported (``CMARK_OPT_SAFE``, ``CMARK_OPT_NOBREAKS``, ``CMARK_OPT_HARDBREAKS``)